nadethoughts/Aetheria/Campaigns/The Cracked Granite/Session Transcripts/TCG - Session 04 - Transcription.md

 09:23.360 --> 09:27.120 pushing for you guys to do you can choose to do something else if you don't

-09:29.200 --> 09:38.000 but it's on the way to iron hold all right a little bit out of the way but it's but as far as like
+09:29.200 --> 09:38.000 but it's on the way to Ironhold all right a little bit out of the way but it's but as far as like

-09:38.000 --> 09:44.800 getting communication to iron hold it's the quickest method outside of using that outside of using that
+09:38.000 --> 09:44.800 getting communication to Ironhold it's the quickest method outside of using that outside of using that

 09:46.560 --> 09:52.160 that magic item that you guys have that's connected to the spy master that you don't trust right